ShalikAI/Isaac-Sim-Replicator/README.md

-# Isaac-Sim-Replicator-Tutorial
+# Isaac Sim Replicator Tutorial
-A Tutorial Repository for Isaac Sim Replicator.
+A Tutorial Repository for Isaac Sim Replicator for Synthetic Data Generation.

 ## Requirements
 This repository was tested on Ubuntu 22.04, Nvidia RTX 3060, Cuda 12.4 and Python 3.10.